spesml/spesml.github.io/2_Concepts/2_SpesMethodology/1_principles.md

 universal interface model.
 The UIM guarantees the semantically correct composition and decomposition of the model elements.

-The granularity with which the syntactical interface is modelled determines the *level of abstraction* of the models.
+The degree of detail with which the syntactical interface is modelled determines the *level of abstraction* of the models.
 Typically, development starts on a higher level (i.e. with a coarser syntactic interface) and is refined during later stages of development.
 As a